-Implementation-focused projects that prove the viability of, or pilot, solutions in commercial value chains, that address problematic practices in this sector, including but not limited to excessive consumption of raw materials, water, and energy; and generation and poor management of liquid effluents and solid waste.
+Implementation-focused projects and solutions that are applicable to the commercial value chains of the textiles and clothing sector, and that contribute to reducing or eliminating manufacturing pollution and waste, including but not limited to excessive consumption of raw materials, water, and energy; and generation and poor management of liquid effluents and solid waste.
 Projects should bring together the following parties:

 - Retailers and other textile buyers (demand side parties) and